 - The Legislative Process

-This lesson uses historical records of Congress to explain the process of a bill becoming a law.
+Students analyze primary sources to learn the process of a bill becoming a law.